 (6) A bailiff must give the sheriff written notice of every appointment, suspension or termination of an assistant bailiff by the bailiff under this section and of every death of an assistant bailiff.

-[Section 108 amended by No. 5 of 2008 s.
+[Section 108 amended: No. 5 of 2008 s.
 14.]

 109. Sheriff may delegate to bailiffs